Skip to content

 This is going to by far be my most controversial video.
 I know I'm going to get a ton of hate mail.

 Electrification of buildings.
-Pretty much everybody from the government to non profits to the technology world, even the utilities, are incentivizing and promoting the idea that all buildings are going 100% electric.
+Pretty much everybody from the government to nonprofits to the technology world, even the utilities, are incentivizing and promoting the idea that all buildings are going 100% electric.

 The reality could not be farther from the truth.
 Let me explain why.

-When we say electrification of buildings, instead of burning oil or gas to heat water to heat a building, we use what's known as a heat pump.
 What is a heat pump?
 Well, it's really just an AC turned around.
 It's taking the heat from outside and pushing it in.

 Animated GIF